hardliner66/blog/content/posts/01_my_odin_library.md

 harm performance and lead to bugs if you forget to do the check.
 It also made spawning of entities more complicated, because you need to search for a dead entity first, so you can initialize a new entity there.
-And finally, as you have no way of really knowing where each alive entity is located in the array, you need to iterate over way more entites than necessary.
-You can kind of set a lower bound by remembering what the highest index was, but that was more of a bandaid than an actual fix.
+And finally, as you have no way of really knowing where each alive entity is located in the array, you need to iterate over way more entities than necessary.
+You can kind of set a lower bound by remembering what the highest index was, but that was more of a band-aid than an actual fix.

-In order to remedy this, I spent some time looking at the standard library of Odin, which is where I found an interresting container type called a `Small_Array`.
+In order to remedy this, I spent some time looking at the standard library of Odin, which is where I found an interesting container type called a `Small_Array`.

 A `Small_Array` is a stack allocated array-like type, but with the interface of a dynamic array.
 So you can add and remove items dynamically, while the container